An Aruba AP running ArubaOS has provisioning parameters that can be configured manually through a console connection.

 • run printenv to show the current environment variables

-• run osinfo to show the loaded ArubaOS image version ` run save to save your changes
+• run osinfo to show the loaded ArubaOS image version

 • run boot to boot the AP once you’re done making changes